panva/node-oidc-provider/docs/README.md

 // The above code produces this NOTICE
 // NOTICE: The following draft features are enabled and their implemented version not acknowledged
 // NOTICE:   - OpenID Connect Back-Channel Logout 1.0 - draft 06 (OIDF AB/Connect Working Group draft.
 URL: https://openid.net/specs/openid-connect-backchannel-1_0-06.html)
-// NOTICE: Breaking changes between draft version updates may occur and these will be published as MINOR semver oidc-provider updates.
+// NOTICE: Breaking changes between experimental feature updates may occur and these will be published as MINOR semver oidc-provider updates.
 // NOTICE: You may disable this notice and these potentially breaking updates by acknowledging the current draft version.
 See https://github.com/panva/node-oidc-provider/tree/v7.3.0/docs/README.md#features new Provider('http://localhost:3000', {
   features: {